 ANN ARBOR, MI – JANUARY 2, 2018 — The seventh annual Social Impact Challenge features a partnership between the University of Michigan Ross School of Business Center for Social Impact, the Ford School of Public Policy, and the Detroit Economic Growth Corporation (DEGC).
 The 2018 Challenge will be focused on pop-ups that encourage neighborhood revitalization and small business development in Detroit.
 (ADDENDUM: On Wed, Jan.
 17, over 140 students, a record number, registered for the Challenge.)

-The Center for Social Impact has hosted five previous challenges in Detroit, partnering with civic, community and nonprofit organizations to tackle pressing strategic issues in the urban environment.
+Business Impact has hosted five previous challenges in Detroit, partnering with civic, community and nonprofit organizations to tackle pressing strategic issues in the urban environment.
 In 2016, U-M students tackled strategic and operational questions to help launch Detroit PAL‘s Kids At the Corner Campaign in partnership with the Old Tiger Stadium Conservancy, which involved the redevelopment of the historic field.
 In 2017, SIC worked with UM-Flint on entrepreneurship efforts in Flint, MI.

 Lily Hamburger, Small Business Development Manager at DEGC and U-M grad says, “The opportunity to partner with my alma mater on meaningful social change in Detroit is very exciting.
 We look forward to this partnership, and we trust that it will be mutually beneficial to DEGC, the city, and the students.”